kwidoo/pma-config/Readme.md

 Before you begin, ensure you have the following installed on your system:

-- Node.js and npm (Node Package Manager)
 - Python 3.x
 - pip (Python Package Installer)
+- Optional: Node.js and npm (Node Package Manager)

 ## Getting Started